m0rphism/bsti/README.md

 # Borrowing from Session Types

-Implementation of a typechecker and interpreter for the language from the paper *Borrowing from Session Types*.
+This repository contains an implementation of a typechecker and interpreter for the language from the paper *Borrowing from Session Types*.

 The implementation supports all features mentioned in the paper and additionally supports the following features: